ComedicChimera/chai/README.md

 will then be piped to the LLVM compiler, Go's LLVM bindings don't work) -- this compiler will compile a simple subset of Chai called Alpha Chai.
-Once that is finished, a full Chai compiler will be implemented in Chai rendering the language full self-hosting.
+Once that is finished, a full Chai compiler will be implemented in Chai rendering the language fully self-hosting.
 Eventually, the compiler will be able to compile itself.

 The `bootstrap` directory contains the Go implementation.
 Once that